akeneo/pim-helpcenter/content/md/imports-exports/automate-imports-and-exports.md

 * Connect your product imports/exports to remote SFTP storages.
 * Automate them by scheduling their executions.

-# Connect your import/export to a remote server
+# Connect your import/export profile to a remote storage

 To connect your product import/export to a remote storage:
 1. Go to `Imports` or `Exports`